Red Sea Scuba Diving

-The Red Sea in Egypt is popular for its crystal clear waters and spectacular coral reefs, which have a large collection of colorful fishes and marine life.
+The Red Sea in Egypt is famous for its crystal clear waters and spectacular coral reefs, with an extensive collection of colorful fishes and marine life.
 The sea is a perfect gateway for divers who flock here from all around the globe.
-The amazing reefs here and the fascinating marine life give you a chance to see pelagic fishes, dolphins, reef sharks, and the rare dugong.
+The amazing reefs here and the fascinating marine life allow you to see pelagic fishes, dolphins, reef sharks, and the rare dugong.
 The Red Sea is divided into two parts, which are:

--The North Red Sea, which is home to the resort destinations like Dahab, Hurghada, and Sharm El Sheikh.
-At Sharm El Sheikh you can experience the best wreck diving on the globe.
-Hurghada is the second most popular place for scuba diving in Egypt and Dahab earns its popularity for the Blue Hole.
+-The North Red Sea is home to resort destinations like Dahab, Hurghada, and Sharm El Sheikh.
+At Sharm El Sheikh, you can experience the best wreck diving globally.
+Hurghada is Egypt's second most popular place for scuba diving, and Dahab is famous for the Blue Hole.

--The South Red Sea, on the other hand, is a lesser-known spot that has less crowded diving sites but superb coral reefs. it is better for experienced divers and has the best class scuba diving experiences.
+-The South Red Sea, on the other hand, is a lesser-known spot with less crowded diving sites but superb coral reefs.
+It is better for experienced divers and has the best class scuba diving experiences.
 Marsa Alam is the ideal diving spot.
-Also, you can encounter very rare species of reef sharks here.
+Also, you can encounter scarce species of reef sharks here.

-Few locations on the globe enjoy the popularity of the Red Sea with its scuba diving experiences.
+Only some locations on the globe enjoy the popularity of the Red Sea with its scuba diving experiences.
 The region can offer any person the best diving experience ever.
-The Red Sea gets its name from the periodic algal blooms which have painted the sea with a reddish hue.
+The Red Sea gets its name from the periodic algal blooms, which have painted the sea with a reddish hue.
 The sea is warm, with unsurpassed visibility and little wave action.

-Included in the 7 wonders of the underwater world, the Red Sea due to its high level of endemism has helped scuba diving in Egypt become so interesting and popular.
+Included in the seven wonders of the underwater world, the Red Sea, due to its high level of endemism, has helped scuba diving in Egypt become so exciting and popular.
 The crystal clear waters here offer an opportunity to explore tropical and diverse marine life.
 The diving trip includes shallow patch reefs, walls, and drift dives.
-When scuba diving at the Red Sea, at one moment you can find yourself at a coral garden, and at the very next a sheer wall can take you into deep ocean depths.
+When scuba diving at the Red Sea, one moment, you can find yourself at a coral garden, and the very next, a sheer wall can take you into deep ocean depths.
 The marine life and deep reefs are thrilling factors that are unbeatable.

-The two ways to experience scuba diving in the Red Sea are to stay at a resort or go on a cruise.
-Staying at a resort will give you access to various fine dive sites in the area.
-Going on a dive cruise can take you to the best Northern and Southern Red Sea diving spots.
+One way to experience scuba diving in the Red Sea is to stay at a resort or cruise.
+Staying at an inn will give you access to various fine dive sites.
+A dive cruise can take you to the best Northern and Southern Red Sea diving spots.
 You can anticipate breathtaking scuba diving, fantastic boats, and picture-perfect scenery all awaiting you here.

-Diving in the Red Sea can be done at any time of the year, but from June to August the temperature can reach about 30°C but it falls to a chilling 22°C during February.
-Thus, carrying a suitable exposure suit seems mandatory depending on the time you are visiting.
+Diving in the Red Sea can be done at any time of the year, but from June to August, the temperature can reach about 30°C, and it falls to a chilling 22°C in February.
+Thus, a suitable exposure suit seems mandatory, depending on when you visit.

-Whale shark season is from May end till July end when you can spot this magical creature in both the parts of Red Sea.
-These months seem to be the best diving season.
-You can see plankton blooms bringing manta rays and the turtles nesting.
+Whale shark season is from May to July when you can spot this magical creature in both parts of the Red Sea.
+These months are also the best diving season.
+You can see plankton blooms bringing manta rays and turtles nesting.
 Summer months are also ideal for spotting hammerhead sharks.
-Winter months on the other hand offer advantage of less extreme air temperature, and great visibility.
-At this time you can spot dolphins, reef sharks, and dugongs, and thresher sharks as well.
+Winter months, on the other hand, offer the advantage of less extreme air temperature and excellent visibility.
+Now, you can spot dolphins, reef sharks, dugongs, and thresher sharks.

-Scuba diving at the Red Sea is great if you are looking for wreck diving, visibility, value for money, wall dives, and exotic marine life.
-If wishing to see smaller animals, then it’s not a good option.
+Scuba diving at the Red Sea is excellent if you are looking for wreck diving, visibility, value for money, wall dives, and exotic marine life.
+If you wish to see smaller animals, there are better options than this one.
 Water temperature can range from 22°C - 30°C, depending upon the season of the year.
-The divers of experience and beginner level can all dive here and the numbers of diving sites at the Red Sea are about 200.
-Anyone can easily spend 1-2 weeks when on one such scuba diving trip at the Red Sea.
+The experienced and beginner level can all dive here, and the number of descending sites at the Red Sea is about 200.
+Anyone can easily spend 1-2 weeks on one such scuba diving trip at the Red Sea.

 Scuba diving in the Red Sea is well worth the effort to get to Egypt.
-It's an amazing and beautiful adventure!
+It's a unique and beautiful adventure!